B.G. Police arrest woman for selling counterfeit luxury items

 Donate a cell phone to help a soldier

 Residents who have old cell phones can donate them to help American troops deployed abroad.
-Check cell phone donation information for details.
+Check cell phone donation information

 Reading program helps cops connect with kids